John R. Carter (diplomat): Personal life

 He was a member of both the Knickerbocker Club in New York and the Metropolitan Club in Washington, D.C.

 His wife died at their home in Senlis, near Paris in 1933.
-Carter died on June 4, 1944 at the Knickerbocker Club, his residence in New York City.
+Carter died on June 4, 1944, at the Knickerbocker Club, his residence in New York City.
 His funeral was held at St. Bartholomew's Church on Park Avenue.

 Legacy

 Carter was painted by prominent American artist John Singer Sargent in 1901.
 In May 1908, Sargent also painted a portrait of his daughter Mildred in London that was described at the time by The New York Times as "in the painter's best manner and brings out all of the innate sweetness of nature which has endeared Miss Carter to her English as much as to her American friends, all of whom agree that she has the wonderful tact and urbanity of her father."
-In 2007, the portrait of John R. Carter sold at Sothebys for $1,833,000.
+In 2007, the portrait of John R. Carter sold at Sotheby's for $1,833,000.